 Dave Tompkinsâ€™s first book, How To Wreck A Nice Beach: The Vocoder From World War II To Hip-Hop, which Amazon named entertainment book of the year in 2010, is now available in paperback.
 He has lectured in Poland, Norway, Germany, and at the NSA’s National Cryptology Symposium.

 He has contributed to Slate, Grantland, Paris Review, Oxford American, Grand Royal, and The Wire, where he wrote a hip-hop column for eight years.
 Born in North Carolina, he currently lives in Brooklyn.
-For more crosstalk and mixes, go to howtowreckanicebeach.com.Be sure to tell them Soul Of Miami sent you!
+For more crosstalk and mixes, go to howtowreckanicebeach.com.If you love Soul Of Miami, please consider leaving a testimonial.